 This part includes several chapters that explore how leadership and culture influence cross-border M&A.

 Chapter 6, “Leading during Cross-Border M&A,” attempts to outline specific activities and practices leaders can take during an M&A event to help ensure transaction success and lay the foundation to make integration a core competency of their organizations.
-View an extract from this chapter.

 Chapter 7, “The Role of Culture in Cross-Border M&A,” explains the importance of culture in a merger or integration environment, and shows how to create awareness of cultural elements in both the deal teams and integration teams.
 The importance of company values and local language in turning culture into a success driver for your deal is also explored.

 Chapter 8, “Managing National Reactions and Sovereignty Issues,” explores the “local” side of cross-border M&A and how region- and country-specific nuances such as regulatory constraints, sensitivities of local populations, unions, and many other areas can impact transactions.

 This part includes an abundance of detail around the more tactical elements of cross-border integration, along with how country-specific nuances can impact planning and execution details.